trilok2703/food-app/README.md

 # food-app
-Food app for showing different restaurants list
+- Food app for showing different restaurants list.
+- The web app is built using React.